MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/extensions-analytics.md

 The OS (operating system) filter highlights the OS usage distribution of all the install requests for your extension.

-The following screenshot shows Weekly Users by Operating System over the past 30 days.
+The following screenshot shows Weekly Users by Operating System over 30 days.

 > [!div class="mx-imgBorder"]
 > ![Operation System usage distribution for your extension](../media/extension-analytics-weekly-users-filter-os-30-days.png)